starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

   root README if appropriate.
 - Align the package README with the website guide.

+**Outcome:** Ember is now wired into the website and root README as an experimental v2 addon.
+The guide documents the Glimmer tag bridge explicitly and does not imply raw template reads are reactive.

 **Review**

 - Confirm the guide does not assume raw template reads are reactive without the